 The Committee shall meet at least four times annually, or more frequently as circumstances dictate.
-The Committee shall meet at least quarterly with management, the director of internal audit, the independent auditors, and as a Committee, in separate executive sessions, to discuss any matters that the Committee or each of these groups believe should be discussed privately.
-In addition, the Committee, or at least its Chair, shall meet with the independent auditors, director of internal audit and financial management quarterly either in person or telephonically, to review the Corporation's interim financial statements consistent with Section IV.4 below.
+The Committee shall meet at least quarterly with the Chief Financial Officer, the General Counsel and Chief Risk Officer, the director of internal audit, the independent auditors, and as a Committee, in separate executive sessions, to discuss any matters that the Committee or each of these groups believe should be discussed privately.
+In addition, the Committee, or at least its Chair, shall meet with the independent auditors, director of internal audit and financial management quarterly either in person or telephonically, to review the Company's interim financial statements consistent with Section IV.4 below.
 The Committee Chair shall prepare and/or approve an agenda in advance of each meeting.
 The Committee shall maintain minutes of its meeting and its Chair shall regularly report to the Board of Directors.